LEARNAcademy/syllabus/ruby/rb_methods.md

 - User ID cannot contain the following characters: !#$ or spaces
 - Password cannot be the word "password".

-### Developer Stories

-- Write a function that tests if the User ID and password are the same.
-- Write a function that checks whether the user ID is at least six characters long.
-- Write a function that checks whether the password is at least six characters long.
-- Write a function that checks whether the password contains one of the following: !#$.
-- Write a function that checks whether the user ID contains !#$ or any spaces.
-- Write a function that checks whether the password is the word "password".

 ### User Stories: Stretch

 - As a user, I can enter my user ID and password and find out if the they are acceptable.

-### Developer Stories: Stretch

-- Write a method called validate_password that lets a user input both user ID and password.
-- Then use the methods above to evaluate if the user ID and password combination is acceptable or not.
-- Tells user what the result is.

 ### User Stories: Super Stretch

 - As a user, my password has to contain at least one digit.

-### Developer Stories: Super Stretch
-- Write a method that determines if the password contains "0","1", "2" ...
-"9".

 [Go to Ruby Loops](./rb_loops.md)